 1. Hemisqualane

 We just love this plant-derived light emollient that comes from the fermentation of sugar cane.
 It's a light, dry oil that absorbs quickly into the skin and hair.
-In fact, it's so light that you could even take a blob of it in between your fingers and run it through your hair without having greasy hair after.
-It's beautiful on skin and will give you that ever-so-light skin sheen we love so much during summer months.
-Hemisqualane is considered an oil that seals the hair, rather than an oil that penetrates into the hair strand.
+In fact, it's so light that you could even take a blob of it in between your fingers and run it through your hair without having greasy hair afterward.
+It's beautiful on the skin and will give you that ever-so-light skin sheen we love so much during the summer months.
+Hemisqualane is considered an oil that seals the hair, rather than an oil that penetrates into the hair strand because, in nerdy chemical terms, its molecular size is larger so it sits on top of the hair.

 2. OLIVE SQUALANE

 Olive squalane is an amazing oil on hair!
-It's slightly - but ever-so-slightly - heavier than Hemisqualane.
+It's slightly – but ever-so-slightly – heavier than Hemisqualane.
 It's derived from the oils of olives and distilled.
-It is another non-greasy oil that you can use for both skincare and haircare (and on skin?
-OH.
-MY.
-GAH.
+It is another non-greasy oil that you can use for both skincare and haircare (and on skin? ooohhh my goodness...
 Just lovely!).
 It's lightweight, odourless, and helps moisturize without the greasy feel residue.

 3. BROCCOLI SEED OIL